alxxgaynor/204-hw3/README.md

 # 204-hw3
-An atempt to do the git thing
+An attempt to do the git thing